zubair-hafeez/zubair-hafeez/README.md

 **M.Phil in Mathematics** | **Deep Learning Specialist** | **Data Scientist**

 Welcome to my GitHub!
 I am Zubair Hafeez, a passionate data scientist and mathematician with extensive experience in deep learning, machine learning, and AI applications.
-I hold an M.Phil in Mathematics from Riphah International University and have specialized in various cutting-edge technologies and methodologies.
+I hold an M.Phil in Mathematics from Riphah International University and have specialized in various cutting-edge technologies and methodologies..

 ## 🧠 About Me